joshbegley/nyt-latest/README.md

 `Prosecutors have not yet detailed a theory that connects Mr. Kohberger to the victims, who were stabbed in their house.`\
 https://nytimes.com/2025/07/23/us/bryan-kohberger-motive.html

-**Live Updates: Bryan Kohberger to Be Sentenced in Killing of 4 Idaho Students**\
+**Live Updates: Families of Slain Idaho College Students to Face Killer in Court**\
-`It’s unclear if he will address the question everyone wants to know: Why did he do it?`\
+`It’s unclear if Bryan Kohberger, who accepted a guilty plea and will be sentenced to life in prison, will address the question everyone wants to know: Why did he do it?`\
 https://nytimes.com/live/2025/07/23/us/kohberger-idaho-murders

 **Tracking Tropical Storm Francisco**\